umr4nlp/umr-guidelines/guidelines.md

 Grandmother made the kid not drink the water.

-Kukama, on the other hand, has a morphological causative, as in [\[3-1-3-2 (2)\]](#3-1-3-2 (2)).
+Kukama (Tupían), on the other hand, has a morphological causative, as in [\[3-1-3-2 (2)\]](#3-1-3-2 (2)).
 The caused event and causing event cannot be negated independently: if
 [\[3-1-3-2 (2)\]](#3-1-3-2 (2)) is negated, negation necessarily scopes over